$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Identifiability and common benchmarking strategies

-Throughout the remainder of this work, we assume that \(V\) is partitioned into \(K\) subsets \(V_1, \dots, V_K\) such that for all \(s,t \in [K]\) with \(s<t\), the nodes in \(V_t\) cannot be ancestors of nodes in \(V_s\).
-A graph with such a partitioned vertex set is sometimes called a \textit{layered digraph} \citep{Healy2002}.
-Later, the partitions $V_1,\ldots, V_K$ correspond to the measurements from $K$ sequentially performed manufacturing processes in a given assembly line.
-Often we have to consider all nodes up to a certain process and, thus, define $V_{1:s}:=\cup_{i=1}^{s-1}V_i$ for $s\in[K]$.
-Note that $V_s\cap V_{1:s}=\emptyset$.
-The DAG \(G\) indicates causal relationships among the random variables, and we say that \(X_v\) is a direct cause of \(X_w\) if \(v \rightarrow w\).
+The DAG \(G\) permits causal relationships among the random variables, and we say that \(X_v\) is a direct cause of \(X_w\) if \(v \rightarrow w\).
 Furthermore, \(X_v\) may be an indirect cause of \(X_w\) if there is a directed path from \(v\) to \(w\); we refer to~\cite{Pearl2009,Peters2017} for more background.
-Clearly, in a layered digraph, no variable with index in \(V_t\) can be a direct or indirect cause of any node in $V_s$ with $s< t$.

 Each DAG \(G\) on $V$ gives rise to a statistical model for the joint distribution \(P_X\) of the random vector \(X=(X_v)_{v \in V}\).
 Here, the edges in \(G\) encode the permitted conditional dependence relations among the variables \citep[see e.g.][]{Drton2017,Lauritzen1996}.
 Any distribution that satisfies the conditional independence constraints implied by \(G\) is said to be \textit{Markov} with respect to \(G\).
 In other words, the joint density of \(X\) factors into a product of conditional densities as \( p(x) = \prod_{v \in V} p(x_v \mid x_{pa_G(v)}) \) with \(p(x_v\mid x_\emptyset) = p(x_v)\).
 The conditional independence relations holding in all such factorizing distributions can be obtained using the graphical criterion of \textit{d-separation} \citep{Pearl2009}.
 A distribution \(P_X\) is \textit{Markov} and \textit{faithful} with respect to the underlying DAG \(G\) if the conditional independence relations in \(P_X\) correspond exactly to d-separation relations in $G$.
 Different DAGs may share the same set of conditional independence statements.
 Such DAGs are said to be Markov equivalent.
 All equivalent DAGs form a Markov equivalence class (MEC) \citep[see e.g.][]{Spirtes1993}.